reindert-vetter/pattern-decision-tree/readme.md

 Ever wondered which file your code should be in?
 Based on this tree you can determine what kind of code you are working with.

 The diagram was created with [Mermaid](https://mermaid-js.github.io/mermaid/#/).
-So you can easily make adjustments yourself.
-Create a [pull request](https://github.com/reindert-vetter/pattern-decision-diagram/pulls) or start a [discussion](https://github.com/reindert-vetter/pattern-decision-diagram/discussions).
+So you can easily make adjustments [yourself](https://github.com/reindert-vetter/pattern-decision-tree/edit/main/readme.md) or start a [discussion](https://github.com/reindert-vetter/pattern-decision-diagram/discussions).

 ```mermaid
 flowchart TB